Russia, Ukraine crisis might give India opportunity to export more wheat

 -

-The Russia-Ukraine crisis might give India an opportunity to export more wheat in the global markets and domestic exporters should tap this opportunity, sources said on Thursday.
+The Russia-Ukraine conflict would have nil or negligible impact on India's foreign trade, and the crisis may give domestic exporters an opportunity to ship more wheat in the global markets, sources said on Thursday.

 India's central pool stood at 24.2 million tonnes, twice more than the buffer and strategic needs, they said.